organism that makes its own food

 Organism That Makes Its Own Food: The Role of Autotrophs in the Ecosystem

 Autotrophs are the foundation of the food chain.
-Without them, life as we know it wouldn’t be possible.
+Life as we know it would not be imaginable without them.
 They produce the energy that fuels all living creatures.
 Let’s look at how these organisms contribute to the balance and sustainability of ecosystems worldwide.

 Photosynthesis: The Power of the Sun

 Most autotrophs, such as plants, algae, and certain bacteria, use photosynthesis to create food.
-Photosynthesis is the process by which these organisms convert sunlight into energy.
+These creatures use a process called photosynthesis to turn sunlight into energy.
 Using chlorophyll, the green pigment in their cells, they capture sunlight and use it to transform carbon dioxide and water into glucose, a simple sugar that provides energy.
-Oxygen is released as a byproduct, which is essential for the survival of other organisms, including humans.
+As a byproduct, oxygen is released, which is necessary for other species, including humans, to survive.

 Chemosynthesis: Life in Extreme Conditions